beginning of content

 • If you have anaemia, you may feel tired and weak.

-• Anaemia during pregnancy is diagnosed by doing a simple blood test.
+• Anaemia during pregnancy is diagnosed by blood tests.

-• If you are found to have iron deficiency anaemia during pregnancy, your doctor may suggest that you take iron supplements or have intravenous iron (through your veins).
+• If you are found to have iron deficiency anaemia, your doctor may suggest that you take iron supplements.

-When you have anaemia, your blood doesn’t have enough healthy red blood cells or haemoglobin to carry oxygen around your body and to your baby.
+When you have anaemia, your blood doesn't have either enough healthy red blood cells or haemoglobin.
+This affects how your body carries oxygen around your body and to your baby.

 You need enough iron, vitamin B12 and folate to produce all the haemoglobin you need.
-If you don’t have enough of any of these nutrients, you may become anaemic.
+If you don't have enough of these nutrients, you may become anaemic.

 What causes anaemia in pregnancy?